All Products

 Document Center

-This topic describes the syntax for the transform module in Flink CDC data ingestion job drafts.
+This topic describes the supported syntax rules and built-in functions for the Transform module in Flink CDC data ingestion jobs.

 Parameter